-The security appliance supports either a password or digital certificates for authenticating IPSec users.
-To log on to the appliances for management purposes, an operator must connect to it through one of the management interfaces (Console Port, SSH, Telnet, or ASDM) and provide a password.
+The security appliances support either a password or digital certificates for authenticating IPSec users.
+To log on to the appliance for management purposes, an operator must connect to it through one of the management interfaces (Console Port, SSH, Telnet, or ASDM) and provide a password.